-The City recently launched its Access Pismo public records portal to provide the public with greater ease of access to public records.
+The City's Access Pismo public records portal provides the public with greater ease of access to key sets of public records.

-Records are now searchable by title and document text, and record series like City Council Resolutions are updated in real time for the public’s convenience.
-Please read on for more details.
+Records are searchable by title and document text, and record series like City Council Resolutions are updated in real time for the public’s convenience.

 Suggestions for Content

 We welcome suggestions from the public as to the types of documents made available in the Access Pismo records portal.
 To submit a suggestion for a type of record you’d like to see made available online, please email City Clerk Erica Inderlied.
 An email link is provided in the sidebar at right.

 If you wish to request records that are not available in Access Pismo, please refer to the "Request Public Records" tab above for guidelines on submitting a public records request.